rogercodes1/meet-friends/README.md

 # MeetFriends Social App

 Life Budget is a *single-page, full-stack* web application built using **ReactJS** and **Ruby on Rails API**.
 Social networking app that allows users to create or join events based on common interests.
-Enables the ability to chat once a total of 3 friends join the event.
+Enables the ability to chat once a total of 3 friends join the event (not yet implemented).